Cluster ballooning: Notable flights and balloonists

-Yoshikazu Suzuki departed from Lake Biwa in Japan on 23 November 1992 with 23 helium balloons.
-He was spotted by a Japanese coast guard aeroplane on 25 November 1992, located about 800 km offshore over the Pacific Ocean, at an altitude between 2,500 and 4,000 m, and was never seen again.
+Yoshikazu Suzuki launched from the shore of Lake Biwa, Japan, on 23 November 1992 in a small gondola lifted by helium-filled balloons, attempting a long-distance flight toward the United States.
+After an SOS signal from his emergency beacon, a Japan Coast Guard search aircraft sighted him on the morning of 25 November at about 2,500 metres altitude off Miyagi Prefecture; he reportedly indicated he intended to continue, the distress signal ceased, and he was never seen again.

 In April 2008, in Brazil, Roman Catholic priest Adelir Antonio de Carli ascended with 1000 balloons.
 Ground observers lost track of him when he floated out above the ocean, and he was missing until part of his body was recovered by an offshore oil rig support vessel on 5 July 2008.
 Carli at one point reached an altitude of 6,000 metres (19,685 ft) before losing contact with authorities.

 Just two months later, in June 2008, FAA licensed pilot Jonathan Trappe attached a cluster of balloons to his standard, unmodified office chair and flew it to an altitude of 14,783 ft.
 The flight reportedly lasted for four hours and covered 50 mi before Trappe returned to earth, retired the chair, and returned it to his workplace.
 On May 28, 2010, Sky News reported on Trappe's crossing of the English Channel by cluster balloon.
 Trappe departed near Challock, England, crossed over the White Cliffs of Dover at St. Margarets Bay, and made landfall again over Dunkirk, France.
 Trappe then tracked inland, and landed safely in a farmer's cabbage patch.
 Three years later, Trappe attempted a trans-Atlantic crossing, but his journey stopped short when he was forced to land in Newfoundland.

 On September 2, 2020, illusionist David Blaine reached 24900 ft via 52 helium-filled balloons, suspended by harness attached to a cable routed through his sleeve to appear as if holding the balloons by one hand.
 He had all necessary licenses and permissions, carried an oxygen supply, ADS-B transponder, and remote control of ballast and balloon-popping squibs.
 He released himself from the balloons and free-fell until his parachute automatically opened at 7000 ft.
 The balloon rig was then remotely piloted by the ground team to a safe recovery.